Legitimacy Act 1959

 The Legitimacy Act 1959 (7 & 8 Eliz.
 2. c.
-73) was an Act of the Parliament of the United Kingdom.
+73) was an act of the Parliament of the United Kingdom.
 It was repealed by the Family Law Reform Act 1987.

-Act
+Provisions

-Prior to the passing of the Act, legitimacy was governed by the Legitimacy Act 1926.
+Prior to the passing of the act, legitimacy was governed by the Legitimacy Act 1926 (16 & 17 Geo.
+5. c.
+60).
 Under that act, the marriage of a child's parents after its birth did not legitimise it when one of the parents was married to a third person at the birth of the child.
 Although the Royal Commission on Marriage and Divorce recommended keeping this on the statute books by a vote of twelve to seven, Section 1 repealed this and allowed a child to be legitimised when his parents married, regardless of their past status.
-This was retroactive; if a child's parents were married when the Act came into force, the child was legitimised.
+This was retroactive; if a child's parents were married when the act came into force, the child was legitimised.

-Section 2 legitimised the children born of void marriages, provided that both or either parents reasonably believed that the marriages were valid and entered into in good faith (such as a marriage below the age of consent, where both wife and husband believed they are above it).
-Section 2(3) of the Legitimacy Act 1959 provided also that section 2 applied only where the father of the child was domiciled in England.
+Section 2 of the act legitimised the children born of void marriages, provided that both or either parents reasonably believed that the marriages were valid and entered into in good faith (such as a marriage below the age of consent, where both wife and husband believed they are above it).
+Section 2(3) of the act provided also that section 2 applied only where the father of the child was domiciled in England.

+Subsequent developments

+The whole act was repealed by section 33(4) of, and schedule 4 to, the Family Law Reform Act 1987, which came into force on 1 April 1989.